 There are numerous uncertainties inherent in estimating quantities of mineral reserves and resources.
 The estimates in this AIF are based on various assumptions relating to commodity prices and exchange rates during the expected life of production, mineralization of the area to be mined, the projected cost of mining, and the results of additional planned development work.
 Actual future production rates and amounts, revenues, taxes, operating expenses, environmental and regulatory compliance expenditures, development expenditures, and recovery rates may vary substantially from those assumed in the estimates.
-Any significant change in these assumptions, including changes that result from variances between projected and actual results, could result in material downward revision to current estimates.
+Any significant change in these assumptions, including changes that result from variances between projected and actual results, could result in material downward revision to current estimates, which may have a material adverse impact on IVN and its share price.

-Mining projects are sensitive to the volatility of metal prices.
+Mining projects are sensitive to the volatility of metal prices